 Exploration and evaluation expenditure incurred is accumulated in respect of each identifiable area of interest.
 These costs are only carried forward on the statement of financial position where rights to tenure are current and to the extent that costs are expected to be recouped through either the successful development of the area of where activities in the area have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves and active and significant exploration activity in, or in relation to, the area is continuing.
+External consultants are engaged to ascertain fair value assessments, in relation to areas of interest that may be subject to sale.
 A regular review is undertaken of each area of interest to determine the appropriateness of continuing to carry forward costs in relation to that area of interest.